-Below this section of thefactsabout you will find information on guidance for the safe use of toiletries for babies, toddlers and mums-to-be.
+Below this section of thefactsabout you will find information and guidance for the safety of cosmetics and personal care products for babies, toddlers and mums-to-be.

 Nearly nine out of ten parents are concerned that the ingredients in their everyday products could impact their children's health.
 This section will offer information about the use and safety of cosmetics and personal care products during and after pregnancy:

-Mums-to-be: This section will answer questions on why it is allowed to use cosmetics while pregnant as well as what to do if you have a reaction.
+Mums-to-be: This section will answer questions on using cosmetics while pregnant as well as what to do if you have a reaction.

 New mums: You will learn in this section that it is safe to use cosmetic products while breastfeeding.

-Having a baby opens up a world of questions for new parents, so we have provided answers and advice for common questions regarding using personal care products on your child:
+Having a baby opens up a world of questions for new parents, so we have provided answers to common questions regarding using personal care products on your child:

 Using cosmetics and toiletries on babies and toddlers: It is safe to use products specially designed for babies and infants such as baby wipes, baby shampoo, talcum powder and nappy cream.